rootix/rootix-ch-blog/content/blog/2020-03-29-built-with-gatsby/index.md

 ![Lighthouse Score](media/lighthouse.png 'Lighthouse Score for rootix.ch')

-This is the first time I used a static site generator myself and I'm very happy with the stack choise for this blog.
+This is the first time I used a static site generator myself and I'm very happy with the stack choice for this blog.
 I know that if I wanted to have a Wordpress blog this fast, I would have to cache the hell out of it to get where it is now.
 Beside having a blog, i learned new tools already in the process.

 Thank you Scott!